quaderno/quaderno-api/source/includes/_document_items.md

 `_destroy`                | integer   | Set it to 1 if you want to remove the document item selected by ID.
 Available only for updates.

 <aside class="notice">
-  <p>No more than 200 items are allowed in a API request.
+  No more than 200 document items are allowed in a API request.
 To add more use subsequent update requests.
-Maximum items per document are limited up to 1000 items.</p>
+Maximum items per document are limited up to 1000.
 </aside>